prescottbreeden/de-formed-validations/README.md

 # De-Formed Validations

 De-Formed Validations is a robust and unopinionated API to manage form and data validations in JavaScript and React.
-With limitless scaling and 100% validation customization with almost zero learning curve, de-formed maintains its own internal state via simple function calls so that you can design your architecture the way you want to.
-Initially designed to manage client-side validations, it became so popular with our team we added the ability to run de-formed on the server as well.
+With limitless scaling and only a handful of properties to learn, de-formed maintains its own internal state with simple function calls so that you can design your architecture the way you want to.
+Initially designed to manage client-side validations, it was so friendly to use and effective in our larger application requirements that we added the ability to run de-formed on the server as well.

 ## Why Use De-Formed?